ovotech/helm-bulk/README.md

 # Use Helm to list your Releases
 $ helm ls

-# Save deployed Helm Releases to file (defaults to "./helm-releases.txt")
+# Save deployed Helm Releases to archive (defaults to "./helm-releases.tar.gz")
 $ helm bulk save

-# Print out a list of Helm Releases currently stored in the File
+# Print out a list of Helm Releases currently stored in the archive
-# (defaults to "./helm-releases.txt")
+# (defaults to "./helm-releases.tar.gz")
 $ helm bulk show

 ###############################################################################